ItsANameToo/hermod/README.md

 delegate_username=''
 delegate_public_key=''

+# Core settings, set the path to core (usually $HOME/core or $HOME/ark-core), and the network (devnet or mainnet).
+core_path=$HOME/ark-core
+core_network=devnet

 # How you would like to be notified.
 Don't forget to change this line to one (or more) ways in which you would like to be updated.
 notification_drivers=(log)
 ```

+### Snapshots

+When rounds are saved on core, hermod will take snapshots, or append to the most recent one.
+It is enabled by default and it will keep the 5 most recent snapshots.
+Older snapshots are deleted.
+Make sure that you have enough storage space.

+### Notifications

 There are a couple of services that you can use to get notified by the script.
 These are currently the following: